Crispy Mediterranean Olive Oil Granola (The Salty-Sweet Crunch You Need)

 Instructions

-- Prepare Oven and Dry Mix: Preheat your oven to 300°F (150°C).
-Line a large baking sheet with parchment paper.
-In a medium-sized bowl, combine all the Dry Foundation ingredients: the oats, chopped walnuts, coconut flakes, flaxseed, cinnamon, cardamom, and sea salt.
-Stir well to distribute everything evenly.
+- Prepare Oven and Dry Mix: Preheat oven to 300°F (150°C).
+Line a baking sheet with parchment.
+In a medium bowl, combine oats, walnuts, coconut flakes, flaxseed, cinnamon, cardamom, and salt; stir well.

-- Combine Wet Ingredients: In a separate small bowl, whisk together the extra virgin olive oil, maple syrup, almond butter, and fresh orange zest until you have a smooth, emulsified mixture.
+- Combine Wet Ingredients: In a small bowl, whisk olive oil, maple syrup, almond butter, and orange zest until smooth and emulsified.

-- Combine and Form: Pour the wet mixture over the dry ingredients in the larger bowl.
-Use a spatula to stir and fold until every oat and nut is thoroughly coated.
-Transfer the granola onto the prepared baking sheet.
-Press the mixture down firmly into a compact, even layer about an inch thick.
-This step is key to creating large, satisfying clusters.
+- Combine and Form: Pour the wet mixture over the dry and fold until fully coated.
+Transfer to the prepared sheet and press firmly into a compact, even layer about ¼ inch (0.5–1 cm) thick.

 Notes